Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

 ## Limitations

-- RIDAC currently supports the 12 product classes used during YOLO and classifier training.
+- this project currently supports the 12 product classes used during YOLO and classifier training.
 - A missed YOLO object cannot be recovered by the classifier.
 - The classifier depends on the YOLO-predicted product class.
 - Rare-defect recall remains the most important improvement target, particularly for PCB3.